ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 - transcriptions work **much** better with lyrics
 - This checks local sidecar files, local lyric repository, Genius, and Google
 - gives an option to hand-edit lyrics after download
-- can approve lyrics for later use
+- can approve lyrics for later use (to allow the option of ONLY focusing on obtaining lyrics) [karaoke can be generated while sleeping]
-- can approve lyriclessness for later use
+- can approve lyric*less*ness for later use to “give up” on a lyric search (to allow automatic AI-generation to happen even though no lyrics were found)

 ### 🌟 [get-lyrics-for-currently-playing-song](../BAT-and-UTIL-files-1/get-lyrics-for-currently-playing-song.bat):